 Your relationship with the course instructor

-As with a face-to-face course, you will work closely with the Instructor in remote learning courses.
+As with a face-to-face course, you will work closely with the Instructor in online learning courses.
 In addition to clarifying your role, responsibilities, and their expectations, it is also important to build a professional relationship with the Instructor.
 The ideal TA-Instructor relationship is based on collegiality, mutual respect, professionalism, and a commitment to student learning.
-Establishing good communication is essential in any course, but is especially important in remote learning as you will have to connect with the Instructor via email, Webex, or Zoom rather than being able to connect with them in person.
+Establishing good communication is essential in any course, but is especially important in online learning as you will have to connect with the Instructor via email, Webex, or Zoom rather than being able to connect with them in person.
 It is a good idea to connect with the Instructor before the course starts to review your role, responsibilities, and their expectations.

 Tips for preparing to be a TA